techwhizbang/rack-api-key/README.md

 This is a method that can be overridden with however you'd like to respond when a request with an invalid or unauthorized API key is encountered.
 The default behavior responds with a 401 plain/text message.
-I find it especially useful to override this method and switch to response to JSON format.
+I find it especially useful to override this method and switch the response to JSON format.

 ### valid_api_key? method
 This is another method that can be overridden if there are additional checks